bewchabbacc/docker-environments/sa_site/README.md

 4. Run `vagrant up dev` to start the virtual machine and the Docker container inside the VM

 Note: Always make sure you have the latest version of the docker-environment project locally.
-Run a `pull origin master` to update the project.
+Run a `git pull origin master` to update the project.

 ### Accessing the Instance ###